hemerale/hemerale/README.md

 ## 📄 Core Projects

-**SudMovieNight** <br>
-Web platform built for a university student association to manage attendance at film screenings and automatically generate participation certificates in PDF.
-Built with Python.

 **[VoicePortal](https://github.com/hemerale/PortaleMessaggiVocali)** <br>
 Web platform for recording and sending voice messages directly via email.
 Works on desktop and mobile, with automatic audio upload to Cloudinary and secure delivery via EmailJS.